 How To File a Complaint Regarding NSOs

 Each National Sport Organization has its own complaint procedures.
-We encourage you to visit the individual NSO’s website for their respective Safe Sport policy.
+We encourage you to visit the individual NSO’s website for their respective policies and procedures.

 Alternatively, you can contact Canadian Sport Helpline, a bilingual national toll-free confidential helpline for harassment, abuse and discrimination.
 The Helpline provides a safe place for victims and witnesses of incidents of harassment, abuse and discrimination in sport to discuss their concerns.